User Manual

 Category: Object, Font, PDF/X-4

-Solution: To fix this issue, the Fixup «Embed missing Fonts» can be applied – provided that the missing glyphs are available in the system.
-However, note that font embedding is not always reliable due to complex encodings and will only succeed if the encoding of the individual glyphs matches exactly.
+Solution: To resolve this issue, the Fixup "Embed missing Fonts" can be applied, provided that the missing glyphs are available on the system.
+Please note, however, that font embedding may not always be reliable due to complex encodings and will only succeed if the encoding of the individual glyphs matches exactly.

-Figure 2: The activated Check Glyphs missing in an embedded Font
+Figure 2: The enabled Check Glyphs missing in an embedded Font

 2.3.
 Font is syntactically incorrect